-There are up to 28 members of the Board of Directors, including the Chair, Immediate Past Chair (Chair Emeritus), twenty-one At-Large Members, one Young Professional Representative, one Youth Representative, one State Representative, and two members appointed by the Chair with the approval of the rest of the Board.
-The 21 At Large Directors serve three-year terms, with the other five serving two-year terms, and the two appointed Directors serving until the conclusion of the Board Chair’s term.
+There are up to 27 members of the Board of Directors, including the Chair, Immediate Past Chair (Chair Emeritus), twenty-one At-Large Members, one Young Professional Representative, one State Representative, and two members appointed by the Chair with the approval of the rest of the Board.
+The 21 At-Large Directors serve three-year terms, with the other five serving two year terms.

 - How is the Board structured?

 The Executive Committee is composed of the Board Chair, Vice Chair, Treasurer, Secretary, and two At-Large members.
 In addition to the Executive Committee, there are committees for Audit, Board Development, Finance, Fund Development, Governance, Human Resources, Membership, and Strategy & Programs.
 Committees include Directors, State Representatives, Honorary Board Members, or others appointed by the Board Chair.
 Ad hoc committees or task forces may also be created at the Chair’s discretion.

 The Vice Chair, Treasurer, Secretary, and the two At-Large Executive Committee members are elected by the Board during the final Board meeting at the Annual Conference, following the election and appointment of new Directors.
 Officers are elected each year, with the exception of the Vice Chair, who is elected every other year, and who assumes the position of Board Chair upon the expiration of the Chair’s term.